orchidglobal/orchid_ddm/apps/shared/resources/terms/guidelines.md

 Be genuine in your interactions.
 Avoid spreading false information or engaging in behavior that contradicts the community's principles.

 - **Safety of Minors**\
-Sharing explicit or inappropriate content with minors is banned and will be reported to the authorities.
+Sharing explicit or inappropriate content with minors is prohibited and will be reported to the authorities.

 - **Following Age Ratings**\
 Follow your Orchid Age Rating guidelines of the age rating of your published content.